SovnSkyrim/Aldrnari/README.md

 If you want to join the community discord; click [here](https://discord.gg/Hg7HgzuZ)!

 No performance options are available for now.
-If your PC does not meet the specifications required for this list, my other list, [QWEST!](https://github.com/SovnSkyrim/QWEST), will probably work for you.
-It's made so that everyone can play it.
+There are some directions at the bottom of this readme but they're directions; **you're on your own**.

 Disclaimer: Any questions regarding the specs and performance of the list will be redirected to here if you're asking me.
 I cannot stress how much I will not change the performance of the list.
 It is primarily made for screen-archery with innovative gameplay.
 You are free to modify the list once you have it to fit your frames dream, but I will not support you in doing so.